 If you go for the Dervish, select the “Carving and Pumping” configuration with the Paris 180 / 50º trucks and the 75mm In Heat wheels with 80a durometer (on the soft side).
 This combination is perfect for pushing and commuting, with the right mix of turn, stability, and comfort for rough surfaces.
 And, no risk of wheelbite due to wheel size.

 The board also has small kicks, which will come in handy once you start getting comfortable and want to do some kick turns or hop on/off curbs.

 Finally, if your goal is more getting into dancing and cross stepping, you may want a bigger longboard.
-Loaded makes the Tarab 47″ dancer board – another outstanding board though it does come at a hefty price of about $430.
+Loaded makes the Tarab 47″ dancer board – another outstanding board though it does come at a hefty price of around $430.

 Let’s finish this section with a quick note about protection gear.
 As I mentioned earlier, no matter how old and how experienced a longboarder you are, you probably should wear a helmet (I’ll be writing a full post on this topic soon).

 As I mentioned earlier, tripping off and hitting your head on the ground, including at really low speed, is a reality for a lot of riders of all ages.
 Not worth the gamble.

 As an older longboarder you may be initially concerned about looking stupid from wearing protection gear, particularly around younger riders.
 Something I’ve learned is that, for the younger boarders, there’s nothing worse than a “kook” trying to look cool.
 Just be yourself and wear your helmet confidently, it’s cheap insurance !

 Get an ASTM certified helmet such as this one (Amazon).
 Also, decent quality wrist guards are recommended if you’re an older rider getting started – if you fall you’ll naturally try to catch yourself on your hands and might sprain or even break a wrist.